Ninja-Squad/ninja-squad.github.com/_posts/2021-01-20-what-is-new-angular-11.1.md

 The router also has a tiny new feature: `routerLink` now has a `relativeTo` input.
 This allows to use `<a routerLink="something" [relativeTo]="route.parent">` like we do in the `router.navigate()` method.
-If you give no value to this input, the `routerLink` is resolved relatively to the root (as it is by default).
+If you give no value to this input, the `routerLink` is resolved relatively to the current route (as it is by default).
 It has been introduced to fix an issue with router outlets and router links, so you'll probably only need it in very specific cases.